What kind of players is Cincy SC looking for?

 When will I know if I’ve made the team?

 Offers will typically be made within 24 hours of the last tryout date for each age group.
 However, they may be made earlier.

-What’s the difference between the Premier and the Elite team?
+What’s the difference between the Premier, Elite, & Elite 2 team?

 Not a lot.
 We typically put the players that seem to be the strongest or most developed on the Premier team, but both teams are competitive and have a professional coach.
 The Premier and the Elite teams may train together at times and even share players for some games and tournaments.
 The Premier team will likely be placed in higher divisions in leagues and tournaments than the Elite team.
 Every year at tryouts, and sometimes even during the year, players may move between teams if it seems that would be best for their development.

 What if my player doesn’t make the top team?

 In many clubs it is important to make one of the top teams because those are the only teams with quality coaching.
 At Cincy SC, we have professional, quality coaches at all levels.
 Additionally, every player has access to the most experienced coaches in the club through age group-based training sessions.
 We seek to place players in the best situation for their development, which usually means competing against similar levels of opponents, with some opportunities to gain confidence and some opportunities to struggle.
 All kids develop at different rates, and a 2nd or 3rd team player at a younger level can become the best player in the club at a later time.